Documentation guidelines

 Tip

-For even more freedom, you can setup with an explicit path as an Outside organization Sphinx reference.
+For even more freedom, you can set up with an explicit path as an Outside organization Sphinx reference.

 It is possible to customize the target URL with the interref_uri